buyuknacar/lifebuddy/README.md

 **Your Personal AI Health & Wellness Companion**

-LifeBuddy is an open-source, privacy-first health analytics platform that transforms your Apple Health data into personalized insights using AI.
-Currently focused on health data analysis and tools, with planned expansion into comprehensive fitness, diet, and wellness coaching.
+LifeBuddy is an open-source, privacy-first health comapnion that transforms your Apple Health data into personalized insights using AI.
+Built with a "Bring Your Own API" architecture - use local models (free) or your own API keys for maximum privacy and control.
+Currently focused on health data analysis and tools, with planned expansion into comprehensive **personal fitness, diet, and wellness coaching**.
 All data stays local on your machine - no subscriptions, no data sharing, just intelligent health insights powered by your own data.

 ## 🚀 Development Phases